ryanlaics/MovSemCL/README.md

 ```

 ## Acknowledgments
-We are deeply grateful to Dr. Yanchuan Chang for providing the dataset used in this research.
-Our code is built upon her TrajCL framework, which we consider to be the current state-of-the-art model for trajectory similarity calculation among published works.
+We sincerely thank the authors of TrajCL for generously sharing the codebase used in this study.
+Our implementation builds upon the TrajCL framework, which we regard as the current state-of-the-art among published methods for trajectory similarity computation.